-One of the themes that seems to be emerging here 1 2 today from Democrats and Republicans is an interest in 3 doing something comprehensive.
-The grand compromise is if you would rather include, on the tax side, lowering rates and broadening the base.
-5 6 I have suggested to my colleagues in this room, 7 private and other firms that if we are going to do 8 something like the Bowles-Simpson Deficit Commission 9 recommendation, where we broaden the base and lower the 10 rates, we have to figure out how to pull the plug on some tax expenditures that, frankly, serve no useful purpose 11 12 anymore.
-And that is what we effectively do with about 1.3 15 or 16 of them, save about, I think, 25, but in dollars 14 in the next 10 years in doing so.
-15 I described this as a dress rehearsal for the really 16 big steps that we are going to need to take later this 17 year.
+One of the things we all hear is among the reasons why it is not more robust is because of uncertainty and lack of predictability.
+Can the government remove the glue spots and can we provide some certainty with the tax code?
+1 One of the themes that seems to be emerging here 2 today from Democrats and Republicans is an interest in 3 doing something comprehensive.
+The grand compromise is 4 if you would rather include, on the tax side, lowering 5 rates and broadening the base.

+6 I have suggested to my colleagues in this room, 7 private and other firms that if we are going to do 8 something like the Bowles-Simpson Deficit Commission 9 recommendation, where we broaden the base and lower the 10 rates, we have to figure out how to pull the plug on some tax expenditures that, frankly, serve no useful purpose 11 12 anymore.
+And that is what we effectively do with about 13 15 or 16 of them, save about, I think, 25, but in dollars 14 in the next 10 years in doing so.

+I described this as a dress rehearsal for the really big steps that we are going to need to take later this year.

 18 I want to express my thanks, if I could, Mr. 19 Chairman, to you and to this young man here, Ryan, 20 sitting in the room, for working with us; and, Olympia 21 Snowe, I think you have a fellow on your staff named 22 Patrick who worked with us really closely on the 23 investment tax credit with respect to offshore wind.
-2.4 The production tax credit just does not help on 25 offshore wind.
+24 The production tax credit just does not help on 25 offshore wind.
 If we are going to actually put offshore

-- 1 windmill farms from North Carolina up to Maine over the - 2 next couple of years, we need the investment tax credit, - 3 and we very much appreciate the work that was done here. - 4 So thanks so much. - 5 The Chairman.
-Thank you, Senator. - 6 Senator, you have talked about an improvement area. - 7 I think Senator Wyden -- it is just a preliminary warm- - 8 up.
-Your inference to getting -- - 9 Senator Carper.
-Dress rehearsal. - 10 The Chairman.
-Dress rehearsal, widens the prelims, - and somebody on this side, warm-up.
-Whatever the word, - we are working together here. - 13 Senator Grassley? - 14 Senator Grassley.
-Mr. Chairman, I want to thank - 15 you and Ranking Member Hatch for working with me and - other Senators on this committee to make sure that we are - not pulling the rug out from underneath the wind energy. - 18 I appreciate the inclusion of the wind provisions in - 19 the chairman's modification as it finally ended up. - The best legislative products are those developed in - 21 regular order through the committee process.
-I - 22 appreciate the chairman's leadership in having this - committee do its work on tax extenders, and it is good - that we are able to report a bipartisan package. - Let us hope it is a sign that we can work together that was last week on July 25.
+1 windmill farms from North Carolina up to Maine over the 2 next couple of years, we need the investment tax credit, 3 and we very much appreciate the work that was done here.
+4 So thanks so much.

+The Chairman.
+Thank you, Senator.

+Senator, you have talked about an improvement area.
+I think Senator Wyden -- it is just a preliminary warmup.
+Your inference to getting --

+Senator Carper.
+Dress rehearsal.

+10 The Chairman.
+Dress rehearsal, widens the prelims, 11 and somebody on this side, warm-up.
+Whatever the word, 12 we are working together here.

+13 Senator Grassley?

+14 Senator Grassley.
+Mr. Chairman, I want to thank 15 you and Ranking Member Hatch for working with me and 16 other Senators on this committee to make sure that we are 17 not pulling the rug out from underneath the wind energy.

+18 I appreciate the inclusion of the wind provisions in 19 the chairman's modification as it finally ended up.

+The best legislative products are those developed in regular order through the committee process.
+I appreciate the chairman's leadership in having this committee do its work on tax extenders, and it is good that we are able to report a bipartisan package.

+Let us hope it is a sign that we can work together

-- on the much, much more difficult task of comprehensive tax reform. - Proceeding with major legislative tax reform will need to be different than the way these extenders were - 5 handled if we are going to be successful at tax reform. - I have heard the rationales behind how this package was - 7 put together, and I just want to say I was born at night, - 8 but not last night.
+on the much, much more difficult task of comprehensive tax reform.

+Proceeding with major legislative tax reform will need to be different than the way these extenders were handled if we are going to be successful at tax reform.
+I have heard the rationales behind how this package was put together, and I just want to say I was born at night, but not last night.